AVEVA/sample-adh-stream_type_change-python/README.md

 The steps to run this sample as an adapter stream type upgrade utility are as follows:

 1. Upgrade the adapter instance from 1.1 to 1.2.
-New types will be created in the already configured OCS endpoint
+New types will be created in the already configured ADH endpoint
 1. Change this sample's [appsettings.json](appsettings.placeholder.json) settings to include:
     1. The adapter name (eg: `OpcUa`)
     1. The stream search pattern (eg: the `StreamIdPrefix` for this adapter instance's Data Source)